-Accessibility Camp Seattle is a free, single-day unconference event held at the Seattle Central Library on Saturday, September 23, 2017 from 9am-5:30pm.
-Doors open for coffee/tea and a light breakfast at 8:00am.
+Accessibility Camp Seattle is a mostly free, single-day unconference event held at Seattle Central College on Saturday, May 18th, 2019 from 9:30am-4:30pm.
+Doors open for coffee/tea and a light breakfast at 8:30am.
+Donations are requested for lunch ($10) and welcomed for small sponsorships (anything extra you wish to provide).
 More food information below.

-Our part of the wonderfully accessible venue can hold up to 150 people, so be sure to register soon and reserve your spot.
+Our venue can hold up to 150 people, so be sure to register soon and reserve your spot.
 (We’ll have a waitlist after the first 150.)

 What’s an unconference?

 Unconference presentations and discussions are scheduled the day they happen.
 Prepare in advance and think about what you want to share and discuss, and come early to get a slot on the wall.
 The people present at the event will select the demos, presentations, and discussions they want to see.

 If you bring slides, video or other media to share, you are responsible for making sure that notes/slides/audio/video of your presentations are accessible when published on the web for the benefit of all and those who can’t be present.

 - 1st Rule: You do talk about Accessibility Camp.